cjseattle/dotfiles/README.md

 For VS Code, note that there is a [setting in the app itself](https://code.visualstudio.com/docs/editor/settings-sync) to sync your editor settings to the cloud; this is a great supplement to the dotfiles approach.

+Note that VS Code will be installed by the Homebrew bundlefile, described below (unless you modify the file to NOT install it, of course 😉).

 ## Document backup

 Dotfiles are primarily concerned with settings and config files for your OS and applications.
-However, you most likely want to recreate your documents as well in the event of switching to a new computer or having a fatal crash on your old one.
+However, you most likely want to recreate your documents as well.
 Personally I use Dropbox to sync a handful of key folders, so I can re-create these easily on my new computer.
 Alternatively, if your old computer is still functioning, you can Airdrop (macOS) or otherwise share the files from your old computer to your new one.

 My dotfiles will attempt to install the Dropbox application on your new computer via Homebrew.
-If this happens to work, you will of course still need to sign into Dropbox on your new computer to be able to sync the files.
+If this happens to work, you will still need to sign into Dropbox on your new computer to be able to sync the files.

 ## Setting up your Mac